awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

 You will create a multi-tier architecture using AWS and run a simple service on it.
 The service is a web server running on Amazon EC2 fronted by an Elastic Load Balancer reverse-proxy, with a dependency on Amazon DynamoDB.

 **Note**: The concepts covered by this lab apply whether your service dependency is an AWS resource like Amazon DynamoDB, or another service called via API.
-The DynamoDB dependency therefore acts as a _mock_ for a service API dependency for this lab.
+The DynamoDB dependency therefore acts as a _mock_ for the **RecommendationService** (**getRecommendation** API) dependency in this lab.

 ![ThreeTierArchitecture](Images/InsertImageHere.png)